tristinjohnson/PreTraining-ASR-From-Scratch/README.md

 Once you have successfully completed the previous two steps, you can now begin pretraining Wav2Vec2.0 from scratch using PyTorch.
 In order to start pretraining, you can run the 'librispeech_pytorch_from_scratch.py' script in the 'pretraining_from_scratch' directory with the following arguments:

-    1. --batch_size
-    2. --num_epochs
-    3. --path_to_csv
-    4. --num_training_samples
+    python3 librispeech_pytorch_from_scratch.py --batch_size BATCH_SIZE --num_epochs NUM_EPOCHS --path_to_csv FULL_PATH_TO_CSV --num_training_samples NUM_TRAINING_SAMPLES

+    # example
+    python3 librispeech_pytorch_from_scratch.py --batch_size 16 --num_epochs 50 --path_to_csv /your/path/to/csv/file --num_training_samples 10000

-1. Define batch size
+1. --batch_size: Define batch size
-2. Define number of epochs
+2. --num_epochs: Define number of epochs
-3. provide full path to your CSV file generated in the previous step
+3. --path_to_csv: provide full path to your CSV file generated in the previous step
-4. Define number of training samples.
+4. --num_training_samples: Define number of training samples.
 This parameter was made in order to cut down the size of training for computation reasons.
 If you are using the 'train-clean-100' dataset, you can provide any number from 0 to 28530 or provide 'all' for the full training split.
 EX. '--num_training_samples 500' will provide only 500 audio files for training.